-An induction programme shall be established for new directors to facilitate their understanding of the Group and the environment in which it operates.
+An induction programme shall be established for new directors to facilitate their understanding of the Company and the environment in which it operates.
 The induction programme should focus on (but not be limited to), the following key imperatives:

-- the Group's main operating activities across all geographies and visits to some of these sites; - the Group's vision and mission; - the Group's approved medium to long-term strategy; - the Group's governing processes including its Mol, applicable laws and regulations, the Group Governance Framework and DoA, the Board Charter and Committees' Terms of Reference; and - the directors' roles, fiduciary duties, responsibilities and obligations in terms of the Companies Act, JSE LRs and King IV[TM] recommendations.
+- the Company's main operating activities across all jurisdictions and visits to some of these sites; - the Company's vision and mission; - the Company's approved medium to long-term strategy; - the Company's governing processes including its Mol, applicable laws and regulations, the Governance Framework and DoA, the Board Charter and Committees' Terms of Reference; and - the directors' roles, fiduciary duties, responsibilities and obligations in terms of the Companies Act, JSE LRs and King IV[TM] recommendations.